frnsys/speculating_futures/readme.md

 - Week 10: All We Have: Environment & Ecology
     - [Alive in the Sunshine](https://www.jacobinmag.com/2014/01/alive-in-the-sunshine/).
 Alyssa Battistoni.
+    - a selection from Lilith's Brood.
+Octavia E. Butler.

 - Week 11??: Come down
     - [Everything is Broken](https://medium.com/message/everything-is-broken-81e5f33a24e1#.oef7thyw0).
 Quinn Norton.